Touffy/client-zip/README.md

 # Known Issues

+* MS Office documents must be stored using ZIP version 2.0 ; [use client-zip^1 to generate those](https://github.com/Touffy/client-zip/issues/59), you don't need client-zip^2 features for Office documents anyway.
 * client-zip cannot be bundled by SSR frameworks that expect it to run in Node.js too ([workaround](https://github.com/Touffy/client-zip/issues/28#issuecomment-1018033984)).
 * Firefox may kill a Service Worker that is still feeding a download ([workaround](https://github.com/Touffy/client-zip/issues/46#issuecomment-1259223708)).
 * Safari could not download from a Service Worker until version 15.4 (released 4 march 2022).